change language

 3 Noviembre 2017

-LOME, TOGO
+LOME, IR

 Se celebra en Togo el encuentro por la paz y el diálogo entre religiones "Chemins de Paix"